iliassioutis/iliassioutis.github.io/project-delivery/agile-scrum/index.md

 ### How I keep backlog items small enough to deliver

 I split work until each item can be completed in a sprint without hidden dependencies.
-If an item cannot be sized confidently, I create a time-boxed “discovery spike” that produces specific outputs (for example, an interface decision, a list of unknowns, and a proposal for next steps).
+If an item cannot be sized confidently, I create a short, time-boxed investigation (a **spike**) that produces concrete outputs (for example, an interface decision, a list of unknowns and risks, and a clear recommendation for next steps).

 <blockquote>
 ⬆ <a href="#on-this-page">Back to navigation</a>